Low-order finite element complex with application to a fourth-order elliptic singular perturbation problem: Introduction

-Based on the decoupled formulation \eqref{intro:decoupleA}, we propose a novel decoupled nonconforming finite element method for the fourth-order elliptic singular perturbation problem~\eqref{eqtwo}, using the Lagrange element and the finite element complex~\eqref{homcomplex}.
+Based on the decoupled formulation \eqref{intro:decoupleA}, we propose a novel decoupled nonconforming finite element method for the fourth-order elliptic singular perturbation problem~\eqref{eqtwo}, using the short finite element complex~\eqref{shorthomcomplex} in conjunction with the quadratic Lagrange element.
 The weak formulations \eqref{intro:AB} and \eqref{intro:AE} of the Poisson equations are discretized using quadratic Lagrange elements, while the finite element spaces $\Phi_{h}$, $V_{h}^{\div}$, and $\mathcal{Q}_h$ from complex~\eqref{homcomplex} are employed to approximate $\boldsymbol{\phi}$, $\boldsymbol{p}$, and $\lambda$ in the generalized singularly perturbed Stokes-type system \eqref{intro:AC}-\eqref{intro:AD}, respectively.